 6. Being braver: Culling what doesn’t work

-As more training teams use analytics such as page hits, likes and shares to track user engagement and see what works, 2018 could well be the year of the cull.
-It’s time to ditch what doesn’t work.
+As more training teams use analytics such as page hits, likes and shares to track user engagement and see what works, it’s time to ditch what doesn’t work.

 While many L&D teams are currently straddling the old world of lengthy elearning courses and the new world of shorter, smarter resources and experiential approaches, we predict that this will begin to change.
 More good stuff created, less ineffective stuff created – and culling what’s out there but isn’t working.
 Without culling what doesn’t work, great content will land and get lost in an ocean of other “stuff.”